Sohaib-GO/Food-Ordering-Pick-up-app/README.md

 # How to use Application
 1. Load `localhost:8080/homepage` onto your browswer.
-2. select register on the top right hand corner.
+2. Select register on the top right hand corner.
-3. place information into register form (NOTE please submit phone number with this formating `+16041112222`)
+3. Place information into register form (NOTE please submit phone number with this formating `+16041112222`)
 4. Feel free to pick whatever you like from the menu and hit submit
 5. The assigned admin number will receive a text message with your order
 5. Load `localhost:8080/account/orders` and submit what time you'd like provide to the order